Last updated on

 What you can do instead is entice customers with deals, discounts and lead magnets to get them to buy more from you.

 Mailchimp does a good job to showcase its packaging and positioning with a simple pricing page.
-The Free, Grow and Pro plans represent mailchimp’s different target groups and the description below each plan provides an apt summary of the value the consumer will derive by using them.
+The Free, Essentials, Standard and Premium plans all represent Mailchimp’s different target groups and the description below each plan provides an apt summary of the value the consumer will gain them.
 They have designed a brilliant pricing landing page.

 Again, if you’re in the business of selling a core product online, these steps are easily replicable to make your user’s journey smooth.